jobcespedes/myblog/content/posts/alias_docker_podman.md

 >
 > The shared mount is created inside of the rootless mount namespace, you can reach it with podman unshare" -- <cite>@giuseppe.
 From [Github](https://github.com/containers/libpod/issues/5322#issuecomment-591055081)</cite>

 Everywhere in podman documentation, it says it is able to run rootless.
 And still, I forget that aspect :sweat_smile:.
-It did not work because:
+In docker, it was running as root.
+For it to work in podman:
-- **It should be run as root for it to work**
+- **It should be run as root**

 However, podman still allows one option for running it rootless.
 It is related to [_user namespaces_](https://opensource.com/article/18/12/podman-and-user-namespaces) and [_podman unshare_](https://github.com/containers/libpod/blob/master/docs/source/markdown/podman-unshare.1.md).
 - **If rootless, it could be accessed using `podman unshare`**